orbitalchicken/Roadmap/README.md

 		screenshot filenames aren't handy (Screenshot from 2014-02-17 14:46:32.png) Add common tiling options to window list context menu - Show Windows Side by Side, Cascade, Show windows stacked
 		cinnamon-bluetooth: bring compatibility to GNOME 3.10
 		cinnamon-settings-users: add support for nopasswdlogin
-		does CSD remember the brightness level across sessions?
 		expo: set overview mode to true by default
 		expo: lag on dnd
 		right-click Run/Open with blah in nemo, on executable files
 		applets: Even after setting org.cinnamon.desktop.lockdown.disable-lock-screen to true, the lock button still appears on cinnamon menu applet…
 		applets: Can't minimize windows which have a modal dialog (for example: Synaptic while installing a package).
 It's possible via the titlebar, but not via the window list